Have you wondered what happens to plastic waste?

 Many countries have joined in the fight towards recycling to preserve our environment.

 They have built a culture around it so that brand owners, stakeholders, manufacturers, food producers, and even end-users are aware and involved in its process.
-They realize the importance of their role towards closing the loop on the circular economy.
+They realize the importance of their role in closing the loop on the circular economy.

 We will look at some later.